esp8266/Arduino/doc/reference.rst

 Serial
 ------

-``Serial`` object works much the same way as on a regular Arduino.
-Apart from hardware FIFO (128 bytes for TX and RX) ``Serial`` has additional 256-byte TX and RX buffers.
-Both transmit and receive is interrupt-driven.
-Write and read functions only block the sketch execution when the respective FIFO/buffers are full/empty.
-Note that the length of additional 256-bit buffer can be customized.
+The ``Serial`` object works much the same way as on a regular Arduino.
+Apart from the hardware FIFO (128 bytes for TX and RX), ``Serial`` has an additional customizable 256-byte RX buffer.
+The size of this software buffer can be changed by the user.
+It is suggested to use a bigger size at higher receive speeds.

+The ``::setRxBufferSize(size_t size`` method changes the RX buffer size as needed.
+This should be called before ``::begin()``.
+The size argument should be at least large enough to hold all data received before reading.

+For transmit-only operation, the buffer can be switched off by passing mode SERIAL_TX_ONLY to Serial.begin().
+Other modes are SERIAL_RX_ONLY and SERIAL_FULL (the default).

+Receive is interrupt-driven, but transmit polls and busy-waits.
+Both are
+blocking:
+The ``::write()`` call blocks if the TX FIFO is full and waits until there is room in the FIFO before writing more bytes into it.
+The ``::read()`` call does not block if there are no bytes available for reading.
+The ``::readBytes()`` call blocks until the number of bytes read complies with the number of bytes required by the argument passed in.

 ``Serial`` uses UART0, which is mapped to pins GPIO1 (TX) and GPIO3 (RX).
 Serial may be remapped to GPIO15 (TX) and GPIO13 (RX) by calling